 Based at Mulhouse, the OnR Ballet is a company of 32 dancers from around the world, all academically trained and selected for their stylistic versatility.
 Directed by Bruno Bouché since 2017, the company has earned singular international acclaim, built up over 50 years of collaboration with world-leading classic and contemporary choreographers.
 It has also forged strong ties with local audiences across the region.

-The OnR Ballet was recognized as a Centre chorégraphique national (CCN) in 1985 and remains an exception as the only one attached to an opera.
-Its unique identity has shaped this center of excellence, which has a mission not just to revisit classical pieces but also actively to produce new works under both seasoned choreographers and emerging talents.
-The Ballet's repertoire is one of the most diverse in France, ranging from baroque through great classics and their irreverent interpretations to contemporary.
-With a program specifically designed to be boundary-pushing yet accessible to all ages, the Ballet helps promote dance culture among its ever-growing audiences, complemented by school matinées, educational sessions (Cushion concerts and Discovery Wednesdays) and outreach (University of dance, In the wings and public rehearsals).
+The OnR Ballet was recognized as a Centre chorégraphique national (CCN) in 1985 and remains an exception as the only one attached to an opera house.
+Its unique identity has shaped this center of excellence, which has a mission not just to revisit classical pieces but also to actively produce new works under both seasoned choreographers and emerging talents.
+The Ballet's repertoire is one of the most diverse in France, ranging from baroque through to reinterpreted classics and contemporary pieces.
+With a program specifically designed to be boundary-pushing yet accessible to all, the Ballet helps promote dance culture among its ever-growing audiences, complemented by school matinées and educational sessions.

 A European ballet for the 21st century

-The OnR Ballet has broadened its range under the artistic direction of Bruno Bouché.
+The OnR Ballet has also broadened its range.
 Located at the crossroads of Europe, the company delights in exploring fresh works and subjects that resonate with today's audiences.
 The program of new forms and pieces devised by young dancers-choreographers continues to push the boundaries of dance to foster connections between performers and choreographers, artists and spectators.
 It strikes a balance between honoring tradition and taking risks, revisiting classics and championing modern creativity.